 Stakeholder engagement: more than a buzzword

 The train has left the station; we are just a little behind.
-In our latest discussion with Andre Proctor, Co-Founder of Keystone Accountability, and Tom Adams, Co-Founder of 60 Decibels, we considered the elements of meaningful and practical stakeholder engagement as well as the reasons why it is not implemented to the degree required.
+In our latest discussion with Andre Proctor, Co-Founder of Keystone Accountability, and Tom Adams, Co-Founder of 60 Decibels.
+We considered the elements of meaningful and practical stakeholder engagement as well as the reasons why it is not implemented to the degree required.
+(Watch the webinar back here.)

 The term “stakeholder engagement” is becoming increasingly popular as more organisations strive to do better.
 However, the practice of stakeholder engagement is not yet refined enough to reach its intended goal of including the well-being of all parties affected in the decision-making process.
 To start, the elements of “stakeholder engagement” needs to be adequately defined to prevent it from being used as a wishy-washy term that only looks good on paper.
 This means that a minimum expectation needs to be put in place.

-Looking at stakeholder engagement practices with a broader lens, another reason for its lagging is data.
-According to Andre, the data required for meaningful stakeholder engagement is dominated by a handful of professional “data mystifiers”- individuals acting as data gatekeepers who convolute data processes through difficult to understand jargon making it seem unattainable to others.
-This makes the process of creating and implementing a practical stakeholder engagement plan seem more complex than it really is.
+Looking at stakeholder engagement practices with a broader lens, another reason for it lagging behind is the data.
+According to Andre, the data required for meaningful stakeholder engagement is dominated by a handful of professional “data mystifiers”.
+Who are individuals acting as data gatekeepers who convolute data processes through difficult to understand jargon making it seem unattainable to others.
+This makes the process of creating and implementing a practical engagement plan seem more complex than it really is.
 To increase the implementation of meaningful stakeholder engagement practices, more organisations will need to demonstrate that stakeholder engagement is not just a matter of saying it’s being done but looking at its purpose, which is to give individuals power over the decisions that affect them.

 There is a misconception that stakeholder engagement requires long detailed surveys that are implemented once a year.
 One lean way to effectively engage with stakeholders is to frequently conduct short surveys of between five and six questions on very focused or specific topics.
 If such surveys are undertaken appropriately, it has the potential to gather a range of collective experiences on outcomes that are most material to those affected.